Can I check how the message looks in an inbox before I send it?

 Allows you to send your message to one of your “From” addresses.
 This option is available in the Create step of the message editor at the top of the page.
 The test message does not show the personalization, the social sharing buttons do not work and any links may not work properly.
 We do not track statistics for the test messages.

-Enterprise accounts: Sending test messages is not limited to your “From” email addresses.
+MAX accounts: Sending test messages is not limited to your “From” email addresses.

 You can preview how your message will look like on both desktop and mobile devices.
 On the top of the editor select Test and preview and from the drop-down click on Preview.